Maintaining immigration status

 Maintain full-time enrollment during each term you are at CSUMB.
 You are not required to be enrolled during the summer or winter term unless you are beginning your career at CSUMB during one of those terms.
 Full-time enrollment is specific to your program and degree level.

-Even though the CSUMB registration policies might allow you to drop a class, or an academic adviser or professor might recommend you drop a class, you must also consider the F-1/J-1 rules, which are separate.
-Any student who drops below full-time enrollment without prior approval from International Programs at CSUMB is considered to be in violation of her or his visa status.
+Even though the CSUMB registration policies might allow you to drop a class, or an academic adviser or professor might recommend you drop a class, you must also consider the F-1 or J-1 rules, which are separate.
+Any student who drops below full-time enrollment without prior approval from International Programs at CSUMB is considered to be in violation of their visa status.

 Permission to drop below full-time enrollment can be authorized if extenuating circumstances exist.
 Please contact the International Programs to find out about reduced course load requirements.

 A reduced course load (RCL) for specific academic reasons

 Your academic adviser or class professor must confirm that one of the following reasons apply to you.
 Note that the first two reasons are primarily for new students beginning their studies, since the exception reasons refer to “initial” difficulty.
 To request a reduced course load, please schedule an appointment.

 - Initial difficulty with the English language

 - Unfamiliarity with American teaching methods

 - Improper course level placement